taylankasap/message-sender/README.md

 # message-sender

-Every 2 minutes, read database and send the next unsent message.
+Every 2 minutes, read database and send the unsent messages next in line.

 ### Build and run with Docker